 Provide a summary of key contract terms with suppliers including start and end dates, fixed and variable costs, and renewal terms.

 Just looking at it made my head hurt.
 Where to begin?
-We gathered and created an endless number of spreadsheets and documents; it was like writing a whole book—a series of books—detailing every aspect of the company’s inner workings.
+We gathered information and created an endless number of spreadsheets and documents; it was like writing a whole book—a series of books—detailing every aspect of the company’s inner workings.

 I worked closely with Chris, who took the lead on assembling most of the information; his fast, efficient work style was perfect for this task, whereas I always tend to work through things more deliberately.
-Around the time we started seeing interest regarding an acquisition, we began working with a broker, Goldman Sachs, who served as the intermediary between us and the other parties and helped keep us on track with deadlines.
-Meanwhile, we continued conversations with interested VCs.
+Around the time we started seeing acquisition interest, we began working with a broker, Goldman Sachs, who served as the intermediary between us and the other parties and helped keep us on track with deadlines.
+Meanwhile, we continued conversations with interested venture capitalists (VCs).
 If a deal with one of the strategics fell through, we’d still need cash to support the business.